softdevteam/krun/README.md

 ## Security Notes

-Krun is not intended to be run on a secure multi-user system, as it uses sudo to elevate privileges.
-It also uses files with fixed names in /tmp/ which means that only one instance of Krun should be run at any one time (running more than one leads to undefined behaviour).
+Krun is not intended to be run on a secure multi-user system, as it uses `sudo` to elevate privileges.
+It also uses files with fixed names in `/tmp/` which means that only one instance of Krun should be run at any one time (running more than one leads to undefined behaviour).

-Sudo is used to:
+`sudo` is used to:

  * Add and remove a fresh benchmarking user for each process execution.
  * Switch users.